atif-hafeez/FullStackOpen/README.md

 # FullStackOpen
-This repository is for managing code that i writing while learning Reactjs from FullStackOpen
+This repository is for managing code that I write while learning Reactjs from FullStackOpen